West Wood House, Sutton On Derwent

 Offers In Excess Of £1,500,000

-Exceptional seventeenth century country house with separate cottage and office, gardens and land of 2.7 acres in a superb village near York
+Exceptional country house with separate cottage and office, gardens and grounds of 2.7 acres, all located in a superb village with excellent facilities including a primary school, only 8 miles from York.

 West Wood House is a former farmhouse believed to date from the 1680s although some of the roof timbers date from earlier ship timbers.
 Once part of the surrounding estate owned by Earl St Vincent, the property became privately owned in 1947.
 Whilst it has been sympathetically renovated and updated with luxurious fixtures and fittings, this superb family home still retains its original character and provides ideal accommodation for a family.
 It is accompanied by a detached cottage, separate office and extensive gardens and grounds.